Heart of Teignbridge Local Cycling and Walking Infrastructure Plan

 - complete the online questionnaire – paper copies of the questionnaire are available on request

-- give feedback directly to a member of the project team at one of the consultation events
+- give feedback directly to a member of the project team by emailing the team, see contact details below

 If you would like further information, please get in touch using the contact details below: